 Identification cards are required for all members of the University community.
 Upon completion of their first registration, students will be issued a photo-ID (CINO Card) for use while enrolled at Coastal Carolina University.
 Valid CINO Cards are required for entrance to campus activities and events, for use of library materials and resources, for use of all campus facilities, and for use of meal plans and CINO Cash.
 University police officers are authorized by state law to request students and staff to present their CINO Card while on campus property at any time.
 Students must present a CINO Card when requested by any university official.

-Counseling Services assists students in becoming healthy citizens by defining and accomplishing their personal and academic goals through clinical services, as well as educational programs, consultation, and collaboration with the university community.
+Counseling Services are offered to Coastal Carolina University students to assist students in becoming healthy citizens by defining and accomplishing their personal and academic goals through clinical services as well as educational programs, consultation, and collaboration with the University community.

 Priorities of the service include: